pymjow/shopping-store-repo/README.md

 # shopping-store-repo
-this repository contains all projects that implements a shopping store microservice architecture application
+this repository contains all projects that implements a shopping store microservice architecture application implemented by spring boot and spring web